Doctors’ Notes

 Yes and no.

-If you’ve never had chicken pox and become infected with the varicella zoster virus after being in contact with someone with shingles, you will not get shingles, but instead develop chicken pox.
+If you’ve never had chicken pox or the vaccine and become infected with the varicella zoster virus after being in contact with someone with shingles, you will not get shingles, but instead develop chicken pox.
 Of course, after contracting chicken pox, you’re susceptible to having shingles later in life.

 Treatment

 Early treatment is particularly important if shingles occurs on the face and involves the eyes or ears, as this can lead to serious problems.
 In addition to antiviral therapy, OTC and prescription pain medicine, antihistamines, calamine lotion, oatmeal baths, and compresses can also help ease your symptoms.
-You usually feel better in about 10 days, but it can take several weeks for the rash to clear up completely.
+You usually feel better in about 10 days, but it can take several weeks for the rash to clear up completely, and pain can sometimes linger even longer.
 Although it’s not impossible, people rarely have shingles a second time.

 Prevention

-The best way to prevent shingles is make sure you and your children stay up-to-date on your vaccines.
+The best way to prevent shingles is make sure you and your children stay up to date on your vaccines.
 Since 1995, a vaccine for chicken pox has been available that is around 90 percent effective.
+While vaccinated people can still get the shingles, it is rare and tends to be much less severe.
+The varicella vaccine is generally given at 12 months and again at 4 years of age here at Kids Plus.

 For those of you over 50, a shingles vaccine can be administered that prevents shingles 90 percent of the time.
 If you or an acquaintance have an active chicken pox/shingles infection, the most important thing you can do to limit the risk of spreading the virus is to keep your rash covered.